-The need and value of brick-and-mortar for retailers and consumers hasn’t changed.
+The need and value of brick-and-mortar for retailers and consumers haven’t changed.
 What’s changing is the experience consumers expect within the 4 walls of a brick-and-mortar store.
 How future shoppers will connect the digital and physical shopping experiences is still evolving and the path isn’t yet completely defined.
 What we do know is consumers are open to more personalized and immersive digital shopping experiences that offer a higher level of customer satisfaction.
 Consumers are also very quick to share their experiences (both good and bad) on social platforms.
-As a result, social media can be deadly for any brand or retailer that fails to meet changing shopper expectations.
+As a result, social media can make or break a retail brand based upon how well it meets changing shopper expectations.
 The key to sustaining customer loyalty is being innovative and competitive.

 Augmented reality (AR) is not a new technology.
 It’s been around for several years and has popped up in retail use cases from time to time.
 Augmented reality received more attention when Pokemon GO became a worldwide phenomenon in July of 2016, which saw 50 million downloads, in the first 19 days of launch.
 It proved that users were eager for a new and creative digital experience and that AR was attainable by leveraging the camera on mobile devices.

 Projections indicate that in 2020, AR will generate $120 billion in revenue.
 Smart retailers are looking to adapt and find new ways to leverage this technology to enhance the customer’s in-store experience.
 In fact, we are already seeing retailers and brands working together to launch virtual change rooms, cosmetic magic mirrors, digital playgrounds, and visualization apps for interior design.